Meet the Cast

 Rose Gwynn: Kim Seymour.
 After an intense period of directing and choreography for a number of local societies, it is wonderful to have Kim back on stage.

 Nancy: Sally Waghorn.
-Sally fulfils multiple roles for the Thespians both in the public eye and behind the scenes and returns to the stage following her appearance as Babs (or was it Betty?) in Puss in Boots.
+Sally fulfils multiple roles for the Thespians both in the public eye and behind the scenes and it's great to have her back on stage.

 Lady Castlemaine: Caroline Thompson.
 Having had great success in "Ladies Day" in 2019, Caroline will be showing an altogether different side.